wilson-koder/wilson-koder.github.io/index.md

 ## Projects

-The code examples presented with each project are showcases of the core parts of each program.
+The code examples presented with each project are showcases of **_some_** core parts of each program.

 ### [KodeEngine](https://github.com/WilsonKoder/KodeEngine)